 Social Networking at Work Raises Ethical Issues

-Between September 5 and September 12, 2012, the Ethics Resource Center (ERC) surveyed 4,735 individuals about social networking use.
+I have blogged many times before about the challenges of using social media for personal matters while in the workplace.
+In an interesting study on this issue, the Ethics Resource Center (ERC) surveyed 4,735 individuals about social networking use.
 Most social networkers engage in mostly passive activity – looking at friends’ photos, observing Twitter commentary, or seeking information.
 But ERC identifies a group called “Creators” that are actively posting commentary, writing blogs, and sharing ideas – often about work for the world to see.

 The ERC study points out that social networkers are clearly breaking old barriers and talking more freely than ever before about their jobs and their company.
 They say they think about the risks before posting online and consider how their employers would react to what they post.
 But social networkers increasingly air their personal grievances online: comment on their personal sites about their company if it was in the news; share information about work projects once a week or more; and more than a third say they often comment, on their personal sites, about managers, coworkers, and even clients.
 As a result, workplace “secrets” are no longer secret, and management must assume that anything that happens at work; any new policy, product, or problem, could become publicly known at almost any time.